Bentley State Limousine

-The Bentley State Limousines are official state cars manufactured by Bentley as a gift for the late Queen Elizabeth II on the occasion of her Golden Jubilee in 2002.
+The Bentley State Limousines are official state cars manufactured by Bentley as a gift for Elizabeth II on the occasion of her Golden Jubilee in 2002.
 The two cars produced were in service for the Queen up until her death in 2022.
-They have most recently been in service for King Charles III.
-The Princess Royal used the car while accompanying the Queen's coffin.
+They have most recently been in service for Charles III.
+Anne, Princess Royal used the car while accompanying the Queen's coffin.
 Both cars are kept in the Royal Mews.

 Description

 The vehicles' twin-turbocharged, 6.75-litre V8 engines have been modified from Bentley's Arnage R version to produce 400 hp and 616 lbft of torque.
 Their maximum speed is 130 mph.